 State Ambassadors are youth who have excelled in the areas of leadership and community service.
-The State Ambassador position is one of the highest opportunities obtainable for service and recognition.
-This is a working honor, and each year State Ambassadors choose a platform to focus on and a program to promote.
-They plan state events and lead workshops within and outside of UC 4-H. All expenses are paid by the state UC 4-H Office for travel and other costs related to Ambassador commitments.
-Applicants must be 16 years old or older and pass a selection process conducted by the state.
-For more information, visit the California 4-H Youth Development website.
+The State Ambassador position is one of the highest service opportunities and recognition attainable.
+This is a working honor and each year State Ambassadors choose a platform to focus on, advocate for and promote the program, plan state events, and lead workshops within and outside of UC 4-H.All expenses are paid by the State UC 4-H Office for travel and other expenses related to Ambassador commitments.
+Applicants must be 16 years old or more, and pass a selection process conducted by the State.
+For more information, visit http://4h.ucanr.edu/Projects/Leadership/SA/.